sDutkiewicz/photo_mark/Documentation.md

   - **Description**: Initializes the WatermarkApp object and sets up the GUI components.

 - **upload_image(self)**:
   - **Description**: Opens a file dialog to select an image and displays it on the canvas.
-Enables the "Add Watermark," "Save Image," and "Rotate Image" buttons once an image is uploaded.
+Enables the "Save Image," "Rotate Image," and "Add Watermark" options once an image is uploaded.

 - **add_watermark(self)**:
-  - **Description**: Retrieves the watermark text from the entry field and adds it to the image.
-Then, it updates the image on the canvas.
+  - **Description**: Prompts the user to enter watermark text and applies it to the image.
+Changes the menu option to "Edit Watermark" and enables the "Edit Watermark" and "Remove Watermark" options.

+- **edit_watermark(self)**:
+  - **Description**: Prompts the user to edit the current watermark text and applies the updated text to the image.

+- **remove_watermark(self)**:
+  - **Description**: Restores the image to its original state, removing any applied watermark.
+Disables the "Edit Watermark" and "Remove Watermark" options.

+- **apply_watermark(self)**:
+  - **Description**: Adds the current watermark text to the image and updates the canvas.

 - **save_image(self)**:
   - **Description**: Opens a file dialog to save the modified image.

 - **rotate_image(self)**:
-  - **Description**: Rotates the uploaded image by 90 degrees and updates the image on the canvas.
+  - **Description**: Rotates the image by 90 degrees and updates the canvas.

 ## Execution